allee15/DineEasy-AWBD/README.md

 ### **Functional Requirements (Business Requirements)**
 :heavy_check_mark: Users must be able to view available restaurants.

 :heavy_check_mark: Users must be able to select a restaurant.

 :heavy_check_mark: Users must be able to view each restaurant's menu.

 :heavy_check_mark: Users must be able to make a reservation for a specific day and time.

 :heavy_check_mark: Users must be able to choose the number of seats for the reservation.

 :heavy_check_mark: Users must receive a reservation confirmation via email.

 :heavy_check_mark: Users must be able to search for restaurants by name or location.

 :heavy_check_mark: Users must be able to filter restaurants by cuisine type (Italian, Asian, Vegan, etc.).

 :heavy_check_mark: Users must be able to cancel a reservation before the scheduled time.

 :heavy_check_mark: Restaurants must be able to view active reservations.

 ---

 ### **Implementation Details**
 ✔ Relationships between entities will be created using: @OneToOne, @OneToMany, @ManyToOne, @ManyToMany.

 ✔ All types of CRUD operations will be implemented.

 ✔ The app will be tested with different profiles and two databases (one H2 for testing).

 ✔ Unit tests will be implemented.

 ✔ Data will be validated, and exceptions will be handled appropriately.

 ✔ Pagination and sorting options will be used for data.

-✔ Spring Security will be included for minimal authentication with JDBC (optional).
+✔ Spring Security will be included for minimal authentication with JDBC.

 ---